radixxko/liqd-flow/README.md

 ### static start( callback[, scope = {}[, freeze = true]] )

+Starts a new Flow and sets its scope object.

 - `callback` {Function} Callback executed in a newly created Flow
 - `scope` {Object} Scope assigned to the Flow
 	- defaults to {Object} empty object `{}`
 - `freeze` {Boolean} If set to true scope variables are frozen to prevent changes in the Flow
 	- defaults to {Boolean} `true`

-Starts a new Flow and sets its scope object.

 ### static set( key, value[, freeze = true] )

+Sets value for the key in the current Flow if key is not frozen.

 - `key` {Any} Key
 - `value` {Any} Value
 - `freeze` {Boolean} If set to true value for key will be frozen to prevent changes in the Flow
 	- defaults to {Boolean} `true`

-Sets value for the key in the current Flow if key is not frozen.

 Returns {Boolean}
-	- `true` - value has been set for the key which was not frozen
+- `true` value has been set for the key which was not frozen
-	- `false` - key was frozen and variable have not been changed
+- `false` key was frozen and variable have not been changed

-### static get( key )
+### static get( key[, default_value = undefined] )

+Returns value for the key in the current Flow, `default` if the key is not set.

 - `key` {Any} Key

-Returns value for the key in the current Flow, `undefined` if the key is not set.
+- `default_value` {Any} Value returned if the key is not set
+	- defaults to `undefined`

 Returns {Any}